UP-RS-ESP/up-rs-esp.github.io/_posts/2025-12-17-FlorianJosephowitz_CameraCalibration.md

 </figure>

-A6000: The A6000 uses the same lens as the A7R5, but is APS-C. So with the 50 mm lens becomes a 75 mm (equivalent) with a roughly 1.5 crop factor.
+*A6000 (above):* The A6000 uses the same lens as the A7R5, but is APS-C. So with the 50 mm lens becomes a 75 mm (equivalent) with a roughly 1.5 crop factor.
 The images profit from the low center distortion of the lens, the distorted corners are cropped away.
 This becomes visible for all calibrations.
 The pure amount of correction is way less then for the both full frame cameras.
 In the example of the A6000 a un-symmetric behavior of the lens is present.
 This is due to the tangential distortion (P₁,P₂) or the principle point or both.
 The calibration from CalibIO vary mostly in the radial distortion, but not as extensive a in the A7R5.

 <figure>
   <img src="https://github.com/UP-RS-ESP/up-rs-esp.github.io/raw/master/_posts/FlorianJosephowitz_figures/CameraCalibrationFigures/Calibration_A7R5_v2_vs_A7R5_self_and_precalibration_3panel_func1.jpg">
   <figcaption><b>Figure 10</b> Comparison of camera calibration for S1H.
 Top panel shows self calibration with Metashape and bottom row shows precalibrated images with ChAruCo board.
 CalibIO calibration on the left, Metashape calibration middle, difference at the right.</figcaption>
 </figure>

-S1H: The S1H is a full-frame camera as the A7R5.
+*S1H (above):* The S1H is a full-frame camera as the A7R5.
 The camera shows a radial distortion.
 This is more widely spread around the image, but has a very symmetric character.
 It reaches pixel offsets from upt o \~75 pix as the A7R5.
 But other then the differences in the A7R5 , the S1H with its 50 mm lens stays exceptional stable between the between CalibIO and Metashape.
 The difference is at max \~1 pix, while the difference in the A7R5 is up to \~25 pix.
 The reason for this is not easy to determine here.
 I might is caused by manufacturing lens differences.
 Both lenses has high quality metal housings, the Sony lens features autofocus whereas the Contax lens does not.
 That mean the lens elements inside the lens just move when the camera is focused for a new distance.
 But this should be negligible and is most likely not the cause.

 ## Results doming
 As described in the methods the doming error is estimated by a spherical fit to the dense point cloud data.
 The results show stronger and more moderate doming strenghts between the different cameras and calibration methods.
 The doming is in some cases visible with naked eyes in the height models of the reconstructions.